How to determine a school major: Know where you get your energy. September 16 2021, 0 Comments

 An introvert must have access to quiet in order to replenish their energy reserves.
 Preferably, a place to be alone.
 This is a most basic, yet so important fact to know about yourself.
 It is an inborn quality that cannot be changed.
 Nor, should it be.
 According to personality style expert, Kimberly West, “Like a song of four-part harmony, each personality is needed.”

 The same is true for an extrovert.
 West says, “I didn’t know that I was an extrovert; that I needed to be around people.
 I had the opportunity to go from a receptionist to the corporate cash manager for a Fortune 500 company, and I wasn’t going to say no to that advancement.
-I did very well; so well, I was induced into Who’s Who of the West.
+I did very well; so well, I was inducted into Who’s Who of the West.
 The problem was, computers came along in the 1980s and I lost all interaction with my international and U.S. contacts.
 After I did everything on a new 'Wang Computer,' I would just melt away everyday and didn’t understand what was happening to me.”

 West went on to say, "This was the main reason I became a speaker and an author.
 Being in front of people—while it made me a little nervous—energized me, big time!
 I loved to help others and would get a rush being in front of them and giving them important insights into their personality style.”